AmirMustafa/IP-Address-Tracker-PHP/README.md

 1. Clone the Repository.<br>
 2. Fork this Repository for your future use<br>
 3. Read the Snippet or code (i.e. index.php) in localhost receive IP in one way and in server receive IP in other way.
-4. Just exeuting the index.php page will give the above informations
+4. Just executing the index.php page will give the above informations

 ## Snippets